Chandivali Assembly constituency

-Chandivali Assembly constituency is one of the 288 Vidhan Sabha constituencies of the state of Maharashtra in western India.
+Chandivali Assembly constituency is one of the 288 Vidhan Sabha constituencies of the state of Maharashtra in western India.The Chandivali Assembly constituency was established in 2008 following the recommendations of the Delimitation Commission.Prior to the 2008 delimitation, the areas comprising Chandivali and Powai belonged to the Kurla legislative segment.

 Overview

 Chandivali (constituency number 168) is one of the 26 Vidhan Sabha constituencies located in the Mumbai Suburban district.
 The number of electors in 2009 was 368,233 (male 219,832, female 148,401).
+In the 2024 assembly elections there were 453,003 registered voters, 253,526 males and 199,458 females.
+The votes polled in the 2024 election were 52.92% of the registered voters.

 Chandivali is part of the Mumbai North Central Lok Sabha constituency along with five other Vidhan Sabha segments, namely Kalina, Vile Parle, Kurla, Vandre West and Vandre East in the Mumbai Suburban district.